 That's because non-diluted vinegar can kill 100% of the giardia cysts during a 60-minute exposure at 21°C.

 However, the total inactivation of giardia cysts decreases when vinegar is mixed with water.

 What is Giardia?

-You already know the home remedies for giardia in dogs, but you might think what this giardia is?
-And, how could they affect your pets?
+You already know the home remedies for giardia in dogs.

-However, you could pass it through direct contact on contaminated surfaces.
-Once it infects, it can cause a diarrheal disease called giardiasis.
+Once it infects, it can cause diarrhea called giardiasis.

-Once cysts enter the intestines of another dog or any other pet, they will become trophozoites again and repeat the cycle.
+Once cysts infect the intestines of another dog or pet, they'll become trophozoites again and the cycle goes on.